sete-nay/Predicting-demand-for-charging-stations-in-Switzerland/README.md

 ### 4. Conclusions
    - Live Visualization of results
    - Our model predicted that 20'646 additional EV will be operational by the end of 2022, compared to 42'951 today.
-Under the assumption that the current charging infrastructure is sufficient for the current vehicle stock, this means that 1'065 charging points should be installed through the country to meet the demand.
+Under the assumption that the current charging infrastructure is sufficient for the actuel EV stock, this means that 1'065 charging points should be installed through the country to meet the demand in 2022.

 ### 5. Suggestions for further improvements
    - Having a regresion model would be better.
 With more explanatory value
    - Where to put the new CS, not just by city buy also by where in the city